design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/07_pattern.md

 ## Arc
 * **Description:** Creates positions in an arc pattern, and returns the list of new positions.
-If the angle of the arc is set to 2*PI, then circular patterns will be created.
+If the angle of the arc is set to null, then circular patterns will be created.
+For circular patterns, duplicates at start and end are automatically removed.
 * **Parameters:**
   * *origin:* XYZ coordinates as a list of three numbers.
   * *radius:* Radius of circle as a number.